hir0kio/ts-signify/README.md

 # node-signify

-node-signify is a Node.js port of OpenBSD's [signify(1)](https://man.openbsd.org/signify) written in TypeScript.
+node-signify is a TypeScript implementation of OpenBSD's [signify(1)](https://man.openbsd.org/signify).
 It provides API for generating a key pair, signing a message with as well as verifying a signature.

 This module has no dependency on Node.js built-in modules and doesn't require a polyfill to run in a browser.